 A pinch of black pepper

-1-2 tsp of organic honey or coconut syrup (to taste)
+1-2 tsp of organic coconut syrup (to taste)

 1 freshly peeled organic ginger (cut into pieces)